 The lecture focused on the actions that each team could use to imagine ideas for solutions to their overall design projects.
 After a range of brainstorming techniques were presented, the students completed an activity in class that focused on practicing one specific technique.
 The goal of this activity was to incorporate a jigsaw-style [add ref for jigsaw – there is a book at CTSI but I forget what it’s called] cooperative learning activity.
 The whole class was exposed to 4 brainstorming techniques: 1) 6-3-5 method, 2) biological inspiration, 3) mind mapping, and 4) “How might we …?”.
 Each technique was assigned to a single team and each team would practice their assigned technique to solve the problem of how to remove a foreign object from an ear canal.
 This activity was conducted for approximately 20 minutes, followed by a short debrief that communicated how well each team felt that their assigned brainstorming technique helped them.
 A final, much more extensive, debrief was also presented at the completion of the prototyping challenge.
 Therefore, this activity served two purposes: 1) to give students a head start on the brainstorming process before the prototyping challenge occurred in the laboratory period and 2) to complete the jigsaw activity by sharing with the other teams how well a particular brainstorming method worked in terms of generating good ideas that could be easily prototyped.

 After the brainstorming activity was completed in class, each student completed a pre prototyping challenge survey.
-Each student rated their knowledge of each brainstorming technique on a scale of 1 to 7 (1 = unacceptable, 2 = very poor, 3 = poor, 4 = satisfactory, 5 = good, 6 = very good, and 7 = excellent) and they also ranked, from best to worst, how they felt that each technique would yield results in the, yet to be completed, prototyping challenge.
+Students rated their knowledge of each brainstorming technique on a scale of 1 to 7 (1 = unacceptable, 2 = very poor, 3 = poor, 4 = satisfactory, 5 = good, 6 = very good, and 7 = excellent) and they also ranked, from best to worst, how they felt that each technique would yield results in the, yet to be completed, prototyping challenge.
 After the prototyping challenge was completed in the design studio, the same survey was given to each student.
 The only difference was that they now ranked, from best to worst, how they felt that each technique yielded results in the prototyping challenge they just completed.
 The survey questions are shown in appendix A.

 At the beginning of the prototyping challenge, a brief overview of the challenge was presented and each team was reminded of which brainstorming technique they were to use during the first 30 minutes of the studio session.
 Each team was first presented with a low fidelity ear canal model based on an instruction set found on the teachengineering.org website [14].
 The model had 1-inch long, 1/2-inch diameter PVC tubing to mimic the ear canal and a membrane on the distal end to represent the ear drum (see figure 1).
 The challenge for each team was to remove objects of various sizes (e.g., gel beads, silicone putty ear plugs, miniature shells, fuzzy pompoms, etc.) without puncturing the ear drum.
 Each team was given access to a selection of hand tools (e.g., Dremel® tools, wire cutters, scissors, glue guns, tape, etc.) and an assortment of easy-to-use construction materials (e.g., wire, springs, balsa wood, wood craft sticks, floral foam, straws, etc.) to create prototypes that could remove the objects used as mock-foreign object.